-Dedicated frequencies for public indoor is useful when there are several of indoor systems at rather low height in the buildings, i.e. mostly shopping malls, gallerias and subway stations.
+Dedicated frequencies for public indoor are useful when there are several of indoor systems at rather low height in the buildings, i.e. mostly shopping malls, gallerias and subway stations.
 It is then recommended to use a group of 4-6 frequencies and re-use them in all buildings.
-The importance is that at least one best server outdoor cell must separate the public indoor cells geographically (Figure 4.25).
+The importance is that at least one best server outdoor cell must separate the public indoor cells geographically figure 4.25.